rea-and/vector-infinity/README.md

 # Vector Infinity

-A personal data aggregation system that imports data from multiple sources (Gmail, WhatsApp, WHOOP, etc.) and provides it as context via OpenAI's Responses API (with Chat Completions fallback) with Vector Stores.
+A personal data aggregation system that imports data from multiple sources (Gmail, WhatsApp, WHOOP, etc.) and provides it as context via Gemini 3 Pro for intelligent chat.
 Chat directly with your data through the web UI.

 ## Features

 - **Plugin Architecture**: Easily extensible plugin system for adding new data sources
 - **Automated Daily Imports**: Scheduled daily imports from all configured sources
 - **Local Database**: All data stored locally in SQLite (lightweight, low RAM usage)
-- **OpenAI Chat API**: Uses OpenAI's Responses API (with Chat Completions fallback) with Vector Stores for intelligent chat, supporting the latest models
+- **Gemini 3 Pro Chat**: Uses Google's Gemini 3 Pro with 1M token context window for intelligent chat with your data
 - **Web UI Control Plane**: Responsive web interface for:
   - Viewing import logs
   - Manually triggering imports